MLopezJ/minimalist-test-lib/README.md

 ```

 ## Requirements
-1-It is required to create a program that allows to check if the result of a method (sync and async) is the expected.
+1-It is required to create a program that allows checking if the result of a method (sync and async) is the expected.
 The assertion should follow the following format:
 ```
 expect(result).toBe(expected)
 ```